Thursday, December 31, 2009

 1. Place relational "deposits" in your teenager's emotional bank account.

-your kids feel loved and accepted even in the midst of discipline.
+Relational deposits can make your kids feel loved and accepted even in the midst of discipline.
 Here are some deposits you can make:

 .
 Saying "I'm sorry" to your children when you blow it